 Easy Fabric Storage Baskets

-These fabric storage baskets are perfect for cosmetics, art supplies, toys, and sewing supplies!
+These fabric storage baskets are great storage solutions for cosmetics, art supplies, craft supplies, small toys, and sewing supplies and accessories!
 They fold flat, are washable, and make great gifts.
+Use them on a shelf in closets, laundry rooms, bathrooms, offices, and craft rooms!
 I’m giving these to the teenage girls that I work with at our church as a back-to-school gift.
 They’ll each get to select one to use to tidy up their dresser or desk in their bedroom.
 I also made them for my daughters.
 They loved them and got to work filling them with scrunchies and other odds and ends.

 I’m loving the bright prints from The Pioneer Woman.
 I used a combination of her fat quarter bundles and some checked prints from Joann’s to make my stash of baskets.
 Want to make bigger or smaller baskets?
 I’ll share a simple conversion chart to make this basket in a variety of sizes.